 Green Belt Purpose Parcel Criteria and Scoring Assessment Considerations 3.
 To assist in safeguarding the countryside from encroachment Is the Parcel characterised by countryside?
 Does the Parcel adjoin areas of countryside?
 Is ribbon or other development present within the Parcel?
-Scoring Parcel is not characterised by countryside, does not adjoin countryside and/or has been developed = 0 Parcel does not perform against the purpose Parcel is adjoined by countryside and has development present = 1 Parcel is lower performing Parcel is generally characterised by countryside, is adjoined by countryside and/or has limited development present = 2 Parcel is more moderately performing Parcel is characterised by countryside, adjoins countryside and does not contain any development = 3 Parcel is higher performing Countryside is considered to be land which is rural and open including farmland.
+Scoring Parcel is not characterised by countryside, does not adjoin countryside and/or has been developed = O Parcel does not perform against the purpose Parcel is adjoined by countryside and has development present = 1 Parcel is lower performing Parcel is generally characterised by countryside, is adjoined by countryside and/or has limited development present = 2 Parcel is more moderately performing Parcel is characterised by countryside, adjoins countryside and does not contain any development = 3 Parcel is higher performing Countryside is considered to be land which is rural and open including farmland.
 Associated agricultural buildings are not considered to be development for the purposes of assessing the encroachment of urban development.
 Development at Epsom Downs Racecourse which is directly related to the racecourse is not considered to be urbanising development in line with the approach to the assessment of planning applications for such development, permitted development rights and the NPPF.
 The same approach will be taken to equestrian related development which is detached from the Racecourse.
 4. Preserve the setting and special character of historic towns Is the Parcel within or adjoining a Conservation Area within an historic town?
 Are key landmarks or the historic core visible from within the Parcel?
 Does the Parcel contribute to the setting of an historic town?
-Scoring Parcel is not within, adjacent to or part of the setting of a Conservation Area within a historic town = 0 Parcel does not perform against the purpose Parcel is adjacent to or is part of the setting of a Conservation Area within a historic town but has no views of landmarks and/or the historic core = 1 Parcel is lower performing Parcel is generally characterised by countryside, is adjoined by countryside and/or has limited development present = 2 Parcel is characterised by countryside, adjoins countryside and does not contain any development = 3 Parcel is higher performing An assessment of topography, intervening features and site visits would be used to assess the performance of the relevant Parcels against this purpose.
+Scoring Parcel is not within, adjacent to or part of the setting of a Conservation Area within a historic town = O Parcel does not perform against the purpose Parcel is adjacent to or is part of the setting of a Conservation Area within a historic town but has no views of landmarks and/or the historic core = 1 Parcel is lower performing An assessment of topography, intervening features and site visits would be used to assess the performance of the relevant Parcels against this purpose.
 Consideration should be given to views into and of Conservation Areas and any historic landmarks/ key historic buildings.
 This should include the considerations of views and setting of Greater London.
-5. Assist in urban regeneration, by encouraging the recycling of derelict and other urban land By virtue of its designation all designated Green Belt land is c contribution to the fifth purpose of Green Belt.
-Therefore pa against this purpose.
+5. Assist in urban regeneration, by encouraging the recycling of derelict and other urban land By virtue of its designation all designated Green Belt land is contribution to the fifth purpose of Green Belt.
+Therefore pagainst this purpose. •